TheNoctambulist/hass-airtouch/README.md

 For each air-conditioner in the AirTouch system a [**climate**][hass-climate] entity is created.

-The climate entity is be named after the air-conditioner, this is often the brand name of the air-conditioner, e.g. Panasonic of Fujitsu.
+The climate entity is be named after the air-conditioner, this is often the brand name of the air-conditioner, e.g. Panasonic or Fujitsu.

 Use this entity to control the overall state of the system such as the Heating/Coolng Mode, Fan Speed etc.